antononcube/Raku-Jupyter-Chatbook/README.md

 The sub-sections below briefly describe each of these ways and have links to notebooks with more detailed examples.

-### LLM functions
+### LLM functions and chat objects

 LLM functions as described in [AA3] are best utilized via a certain REPL tool or environment.
 Notebooks are the perfect media for LLM functions workflows.
-Here is an example of a code cell that defines an LLM functions:
+Here is an example of a code cell that defines an LLM function:

 ```perl6
 use LLM::Functions;